Battle of Kunduz (2015): Government counter-offensive

 Afghan and American ground forces began a ground offensive from the airport to Kunduz late on 30 September, and by daybreak on 1 October had captured several police facilities and the city prison from the Taliban.
 Late in the day, Afghan reinforcements arrived in the city, but American troops remained, as the Afghan forces planned to abandon their positions if the US soldiers retreated as they had intended.
 Afghan forces also claimed to have taken back Imam Sahib, although the wider Imam Sahib District remained under Taliban control.
 According to the Afghan defense ministry, about 150 Taliban fighters were killed in the day's offensive.

 On 4 October, Taliban fighters claimed to have recaptured the majority of Kunduz.
 The following day, Afghan troops mounted a counter-offensive that pushed the Taliban back out of much of the city, with the national flag raised over the governor's residence for the first time since the beginning of the battle.
 According to a police spokesperson, while the Taliban still threatened, their primary battle line had been broken.

 On 6 October, the Taliban renewed their attacks, apparently recapturing substantial portions of Kunduz, including the central Chowk Square and the northern part of the city.

 On 13 October, Taliban fighters withdrew from Kunduz after several days of heavy fighting with Afghan troops, who were supported by United States special forces and airstrikes.
 According to a statement published on a Taliban-associated website, the retreat was due to the prospect of additional casualties and ammunition expenditure in continued fighting.

 MSF hospital airstrike

-A US AC-130 airstrike hit a hospital run by Médecins Sans Frontières (MSF [Doctors Without Borders]), killing at 42 people, in a series of bombing raids that lasted from 2:08 am local time until 3:15 am on 3 October.
+A US AC-130 airstrike hit a hospital run by Médecins Sans Frontières (MSF [Doctors Without Borders]), killing 42 people, in a series of bombing raids that lasted from 2:08 am local time until 3:15 am on 3 October.
 The trauma center was destroyed during the attack while there were 105 patients and 80 medical staff inside.
 MSF had warned US and Afghan authorities of the hospital's location ahead of time, but bombing continued for more than 30 minutes after it notified military officials it was under attack.

 On 7 October 2015 Barack Obama apologized for the air strike.
 MSF and the United Nations called for an independent investigation into the attack.